Notice of Pre-AIA or AIA Status

 However, in an analogous art, Ross discloses wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user (Ross, paragraph 0011, bank withdrawal, paragraph 0013, certain low security transaction s may be associated with a low threshold confidence level, while high security transactions may be associated with a higher threshold confidence level).

-Therefore, it would have been obvious to one of ordinary skill in the art at or before the effective filing date of the claimed invention to combine the teachings of Ross with the method/ server/ non-transitory computer readable medium of Shi and Chang, to include wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user, to provide users with the benefits of approving or disapproving transactions automatically (Ross; paragraph 0013).
+Therefore, it would have been obvious to one of ordinary skill in the art at or before the effective filing date of the claimed invention to combine the teachings of Ross with the method/ server/ non-transitory computer readable medium of Shi, Chang, and Dotan, to include wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user, to provide users with the benefits of approving or disapproving transactions automatically (Ross; paragraph 0013).

 However, in an analogous art, Ross discloses wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user (Ross, paragraph 0011, bank withdrawal, paragraph 0013, certain low security transaction s may be associated with a low threshold confidence level, while high security transactions may be associated with a higher threshold confidence level).

-Therefore, it would have been obvious to one of ordinary skill in the art at or before the effective filing date of the claimed invention to combine the teachings of Ross with the method/ server/ non-transitory computer readable medium of Shi and Chang, to include wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user, to provide users with the benefits of approving or disapproving transactions automatically (Ross; paragraph 0013).
+Therefore, it would have been obvious to one of ordinary skill in the art at or before the effective filing date of the claimed invention to combine the teachings of Ross with the method/ server/ non-transitory computer readable medium of Shi, Chang, and Dotan, to include wherein the plurality of features include at least low security features and high security features such that, for a same one of the at least one of a plurality of devices, the high security features require a higher threshold for the user than the low security features, the high security features including features facilitating a transferring of assets out of the account associated with the user, to provide users with the benefits of approving or disapproving transactions automatically (Ross; paragraph 0013).

 Conclusion